My mother died giving birth to me, so I'm an only child...

 to its most extreme state, blaming herself for her parents dying in a plane crash, and not just feeling mild guilt either, but wallowing in it deeply and extensively for years on end to get attention.
 The other characters will never get tired of trying to cheer her up, even if it's totally out of character for their personality.
 If they're not near her, they'll probably be discussing how sorry they feel for her.

-She'll never attempt to relieve the emotional pain herself - other characters do all the legwork for her.
+She'll never attempt to relieve the emotional pain herself — other characters do all the legwork for her.
+The implication is, if she moves out of her pain too quickly — or at all — it was never that big of a deal in the first place.
 Any character who doesn't try to help gets chewed out or portrayed as a jerk.

 And most of all, the story comes to an end as soon as the angst is gone.